The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 For too long, agriculture and horticulture have been viewed by many outside the industry as not requiring high levels of skill or education.
 I recall my own son facing scepticism from his headmaster about his desire to become a farmer despite excellent A-level results.
 If only that headmaster could see the multitude of practical and business skills my son now needs to run a successful business.

-While not everybody wants to shout from the rooftops about their skills, we all surely need to demonstrate and inspire confidence - confidence to customers, consumers, legislators and inspectors and those who would try and undermine us.
-Most importantly, we need to instill confidence of those who might want to join our industry in an era of increasing competition for quality talented people.
+While not everybody wants to shout from the rooftops about their skills, we all surely need to demonstrate and inspire confidence - confidence to customers, consumers, legislators, inspectors and those who would try to undermine us.
+Most importantly, we need to instil confidence in those who might want to join our industry in an era of increasing competition for quality, talented people.

 A vision for the future